Find the best prices for you!

 - The dargah (mausoleum) of Hazrat Khawaja Nizamuddin Auliya is in New Delhi, near Humayun's Tomb.
 Hazrat Khawaja Nizamuddin Auliya is a famous Sufi saint.
 A settlement, known as Nizamuddin, has grown around the dargah.
 The shrine also contains the marble tomb of Amir Khusro, the great Persian poet of Delhi, and a number of fine Mughal buildings.
 On Thursday evenings Qawal (devotional music) is sung, from about 6-7.30pm.

-- To see the city at its most colourful, take cheap flights to Delhi around Republic Day (January 26), Independence Day (August 15) or Gandhi Jayanti (Gandhi's birthday, October 2).
+- To see the city at its most colourful, fly to Delhi around Republic Day (January 26), Independence Day (August 15) or Gandhi Jayanti (Gandhi's birthday, October 2).
 Delhiites celebrate with speeches, military parades and great pomp.

 - There is a light and sound show at the Red Fort most evenings.
 The show, in English and Hindi, is held after sunset except when it rains.